erman999/Bulma-Helper/README.md

-# JavaScript for Bulma CSS Framework
+# JavaScript for Bulma
 Bulma package does not come with any JavaScript file.
-This repository provides JavaScript for Bulma.
+This repository provides JavaScript for Bulma CSS Framework.

 ### Navbar